Skip to main content

 2. git clone --depth=1 to retrieve the latest code

-3. Symlink the latest deploy .env to the shared .env in the app dir
+3. Create a .env symlink to the shared .env in the app dir

 4. yarn install - installs dependencies